Crisis investing case study

 A practical look at how dollar-cost averaging could have behaved through one of the hardest modern market crashes, compared with lump sum investing, drawdowns, investor psychology, and recovery discipline.

-DCA performance during the 2008 financial crisis compared with lump sum investing
+DCA during 2008 crash performance compared with lump sum investing

 Market crashes test the math of investing, but they test investor behavior even more.